jfraser2/Joe-Fraser-DocMe360/README.md

 The requirements say to make two tables Notifications and Templates joined by a foreign key<br/>
 You should be able to use the files from the databaseScripts folder to help<br/>

-the Application will only work if SQLite is running.<br/>
+the Application testing should only be done if SQLite is running.<br/>
 An example run from the windows shell would be:  sqlite3 va.db<br/>

 Example SQLite command line to list all tables<br/>